ConnorUnwin/DPD-Hack-Day-2019/README.md

               break;
             }
           }
-        }//end of inner for loop
-    }// end of outer for loop
         }
-}// end checkAnswers()
+    }
+  }
+}
 ```
 # Web Interface
-Additonal code was written to the checkAnswers function, to make the game interactive to users and
+Additonal code was written to the checkAnswers function, to make the game interactive.
+This can all be view within [main.js](https://github.com/ConnorUnwin/DPD-Hack-Day-2019/blob/master/js/main.js)
 ![](./images/Web-based-game-interface.png)

 # Winning
+The web-interface when the user wins.
 ![](./images/Winning.png)

 # Draw
+The web-interface when there is a draw.
 ![](./images/Draw.png)